gradle/gradle/.github/ISSUE_TEMPLATE/internal_build_cache_issue.md

 ---
-name: 'Member: Issue for the `build-cache` team'
+name: 'Internal: Issue for the `build-cache` team'
 about: 'Report a problem about the Gradle build-cache'
 labels: '@build-cache, from:member'
-milestone: '5.6 RC1'
 ---

 <!--- TODO -->